The Indiana Company, Grand Ohio Company, and Vandalia

 Source: Wikipedia, Ohio Company

-George Croghan sold his share on the Indiana Company to two of the Wharton brothers at the end of 1868, so he managed to generate some revenue.
-Suffering traders who sold their claims for cash to William Trent or the Walpoles ended up being the only ones to benefit from the speculation because the Illinois Company, Indiana Company, Grand Ohio Company, and the Vandalia Company sold no land.
-Investors received no profits.9
+George Croghan sold his share on the Indiana Company to two of the Wharton brothers at the end of 1768; he managed to generate some revenue from his claims.
+Suffering traders who sold their claims for cash to William Trent or the Walpoles also ended up benefitting from land speculation.
+The Illinois Company, Indiana Company, Mississippi Company, and Grand Ohio Company/Vandalia Company sold no land, so the investors who had funded years of lobbying efforts for those speculative ventures received no profits.8

 Encouraging Settlement and Land Grants West of the Blue Ridge